avnguyen08/Monitoring_System/README.md

   socket headers for easy installation into varied machines.

 ### Version C (LCD Display + Hardware Filter)
-  Components: LilyGo T Display S3, external ADC, capacitors, resistors, socket connectors, pin head connectors, 5V power adapter, op amps, potentiometers.
+ - Components: LilyGo T Display S3, external ADC, capacitors, resistors, socket connectors, pin head connectors, 5V power adapter, op amps, potentiometers.
+ - Description: Communication with LCD using SPI, Communication with external ADC using I2C.
+ESP32 simulatenously displays the amount of amps passing through a material and the amount of time the amps passed through for.
+Decoupling Capacitors and pull down resistors used for signal integrety.
+Pin headers and socket headers for easy installation into varied machines.
+Integrated legacy hardware filter used to help clean up severely disorted signals.